pierrickrogermele/dev-doc/dev/r.md

  ---
 ```

-Here is the settings to put insisde the `DESCRIPTION` file:
+Here is the settings to put inside the `DESCRIPTION` file:
 ```
 VignetteBuilder: knitr
 Suggests: